dahnaahn3/Pawgress/journals/dahna_ahn.md

 - Making sure there are no errors in the terminal

 Ah ha moment: Using CSS tailwind templates to save time.
 ]

+## June 2 2023
+[Today, I worked on:
+- Beginning deployment of the database and api
+- Begin deployment of the front end

+Ah ha moment: Sometimes you need to know when to give up.
+]

+## June 5 2023
+[Today, I worked on:
+- Completed deployment of the backend and front end
+- Need to link the front end with the back end

+Ah ha moment: Sometimes you need to know when to give up.
+]

+## June 6 2023
+[Today, I worked on:
+- Worked on the data models of the readme

+Ah ha moment: Use markdown cheat sheet for styling of the readme ]